OnlyLys/Leaper/DESIGN-NOTES.md

 # Design Notes

+The following document contains supplementary notes on important changes made to the code.

 ## 0.8.0 -> 0.9.0

 In this update, the extension was rearchitected to be able to perform context